-The factsheets are published on the Joinup platform, which is a joint initiative by the Directorate General for Informatics (DG DIGIT) and the Directorate General for Communications Networks, Content & Technology (DG CONNECT).
-This factsheet received valuable contribution from the Department of Information Technology Services of the Deputy Ministry of Research, Innovation and Digital Policy of Cyprus.
+The factsheets are published on the Joinup platform, which is a joint initiative by the Directorate General for Digital Services (DG DIGIT) and the Directorate General for Communications Networks, Content & Technology (DG CONNECT).
+This factsheet received valuable contribution from the Deputy Ministry of Research, Innovation and Digital Policy (DMRID), Department of Information Technology Services (DITS), Departments of Electronic Communication (DEC), Department of Public Administration and Personnel, Office of the Commissioner for Electronic Communications and Postal Regulation (OCECPR) and Digital Security Authority (DSA).

-The Digital Public Administration factsheets are prepared for the European Commission by Wavestone.
+The Digital Public Administration Factsheets are prepared for the European Commission by Wavestone.